supple-kit/supple-css/README.md

 * npm: `npm install supple --save`

 ## Getting started
-The framework is very design-free. this means that the style and design of your site is left entirely up to you.
-Because Supple gives you lots of customisable foundations you only need to add the final layer: **UI**.
+The framework is very design-free. this means that the style and design of your site are left entirely up to you.
+Because Supple gives you lots of customizable foundations you only need to add the final layer: **UI**.

 Supple is built using the [Sass module system](https://css-tricks.com/introducing-sass-modules/) and it is advised to structure your application the same way.

-Below are some examples on how to use and structure the framework:
+Below are some examples of how to use and structure the framework:

 ### With 1 manifest file, eg. `styles.scss`